microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

 4. Click the green **plus(+)** button next to the primary class to officially add it.
 The class name is added to the list with a color picker square next to it.
    * **Note:** The tool allows you to create multiple primary classes.
 To do so, type another primary class name under **Primary classes** and click the green **plus(+)** button to add it to the list.
    * **Tip:** To change the color of your primary classes, click the color picker square next to its name and choose a color.
 This is especially useful when you have multiple primary classes.
-5. To capture a secondary class, click he checkbox next to **Capture secondary class**.
+5. To capture a secondary class, click the checkbox next to **Capture secondary class**.
 A series of fields to fill in appear under **Capture secondary class**.
 The information that you need to fill in here provides similar options for customization as the primary class information, except that there is no option to customize the color of your secondary classes.
 6. If you choose to capture a secondary class, customize the display name, property name, and add names in a similar manner as the primary class.
 7. Click **Next** to continue to **Step 5: Complete**, where you download the project files.
 ### Step 5: Complete